 Since this course is a primer, little time is spent on reading comprehension.
 The intention is for children to build a foundational vocabulary that will enable them to read, with reading comprehension and other skills left for future lessons.
 Because the nursery rhymes often introduce unfamiliar words and ideas, children might want to discuss them—something Mason would heartily approve of.
 So parents can spend time discussing rhymes and images if they wish, even though it is not included as part of the lessons.

 Children are not taught how to form letters in this program, so you will probably want to add instruction in handwriting.

-While opinions differ about how many sight words should be taught at this level, 100 Gentle Lessons in Sight & Sound: Level 1 balances its heavy reliance on sight words with phonics instruction so that children learn decoding skills.
-The result is a program that seems fairly close to what Charlotte Mason used, but with a bit more emphasis on phonics.
+While opinions differ about how many sight words should be taught at this level, 100 Gentle Lessons in Sight & Sound: Level 1 balances its heavy reliance on sight words with phonics instruction.
+The result is a program that seems fairly close to what Charlotte Mason used but with a bit more emphasis on phonics.